 While the advancements in this area of research are exciting, and the peanut patch seems like a relatively safe option to treat peanut allergies, there is still no true cure for food allergies.

-Because of this, prevention still remains the best defense against food allergies.
-Early and sustained allergen introduction in a child’s first year of life is still recommended to significantly reduce a child’s risk of developing food allergies, based on new landmark research and medical guidelines.
+Because of this, Early and sustained allergen introduction in a child’s first year of life is still recommended, based on new landmark research and medical guidelines.